beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

 Adding and removing values in a balanced tree takes longer than it does in an ordinary (nonbalanced) sorted tree.
 Those operations still take only *O(log N)* time, however, so the theoretical run time is the same even if the actual time is slightly longer.
 Spending that extra time lets the algorithm guarantee that those operations don’t grow to linear time.

+#### Decision trees

+You can use to model situations where you can solve a problem by making a series of decisions.

+ 1. Each branch in the tree represents a single choice.
+ 2. A leaf node represents a complete set of decisions that produces a final solution.
+ 3. The goal is to find the best possible set of choices or the best leaf node in the tree.

+Decision trees are extremely useful and can model all sorts of situations where you can use a series of steps to produce a solution.
+Unfortunately, decision trees are often truly enormous.

+Thinking about the problem as a general decision tree may be a mistake, because it might make you miss the simplifications that let you solve the problem efficiently.

+Still, decision trees are a powerful technique that you should at least consider if you don’t know of a better approach to a problem.

 ### Graphs